 With guest speaker, Roberta Carlin, MS, JD

 AAHD’s work on breast health and women with disabilities will be discussed, focusing on over 10 years of AAHD’s work in this area to include: (1) educating health care providers, (2) mammography accessibility, and (3) self advocacy for women with disabilities.

 - Implementation of Pressure Injury Prevention Best Practices

 Knowledge implementation is an important step to incorporate throughout the research process.
-This webinar will provide learners an opportunity to engage in an interactive presntation from authors of “Scovil et al. Implementation of Pressure Injury Prevention Best Practices Across 6 Canadian Rehabilitation Sites: Results From the Spinal Cord Injury Knowledge Mobilization Network.
+This webinar provides learners an opportunity to engage in an interactive presntation from authors of “Scovil et al. Implementation of Pressure Injury Prevention Best Practices Across 6 Canadian Rehabilitation Sites: Results From the Spinal Cord Injury Knowledge Mobilization Network.
 Archives of physical medicine and rehabilitation.
 2019 Feb 1;100(2):327-35,” on practical strategies of using active implementation frameworks to implement best practices in rehabilitation setting.
-Speakers will discuss barriers and facilitators to successful implementations.
-Indicators for evaluating successful implementation will be presented.
+Speakers discuss barriers and facilitators to successful implementations as well as indicators for evaluating successful implementation.

 - Integrated Knowledge Translation and Consumer Engagement: A Primer for Rehabilitation Researchers and Clinicians